thelonious55/pupstagram/thinking.md

 		  	* **Where do I want to define the fetch request (what component)?** In the feedpage, because that is where the posts state is.

    2.  **After The Response from the server, what do I want to update to reflect that action.?**
-		* **Do I need to update the state?** In this case update the posts state
+		* **Do I need to update the state?** In this case, update the posts state
-		* **What props need to passed or what props are changing when you update state?** In this case posts must be sent as a prop to the `PostFeed` component then the `PostCard` component
+		* **What props need to passed or what props are changing when you update state?** In this case, posts must be sent down as a prop to the `PostFeed` component then the `PostCard` component

 <hr/>